whisthq/whist/protocol/README.md

 Where `<<account>>` is a logz_io account (prod, dev, staging, base).

+In addition, you can choose the download destination via the `LOGS_DOWNLOAD_FOLDER` environment variable.
+This determines the destination folder to download the logs.
+Importantly, this folder is RELATIVE to the protocol folder you are executing the script from.

+If this is not set, it will default to downloading the log files to the protocol directory.

 Note: logz.io currently only retains logs for 7 days, as of 10/29/2021.
 That said, this will only return the logs from 5 days ago.
 If this changes, please modify the `RETENTION_PERIOD_DAYS` constant in the top of `logz-to-text.py` to reflect this change.